arikkert/ansible-role_nrpe_check_docker/README.md

 - *containers*: list of docker containers that should run on target host

-e.g. these can be the hostvars for host docker01
+e.g. This can be the hostvar for host docker01

     containers:
     - hello_world